Charles Joseph Bonaparte

-Charles Joseph Bonaparte (/ˈboʊnəpɑrt/ BOH-nə-part; June 9, 1851 – June 28, 1921) was an American lawyer and political activist of French noble descent who advocated for progressive and liberal causes.
+Charles Joseph Bonaparte (/ˈboʊnəpɑrt/ BOH-nə-part; June 9, 1851 – June 28, 1921) was an American lawyer and political activist of French descent from the House of Bonaparte who advocated for progressive and liberal causes.
 Originally from Baltimore, Maryland, he served in the cabinet of the 26th U.S. president, Theodore Roosevelt.

-He was a descendant of the House of Bonaparte.
 His grandfather was Jérôme Bonaparte, brother of Emperor Napoleon I, and his grandmother was Elizabeth Patterson Bonaparte.

 Bonaparte was the U.S. Secretary of the Navy and later the U.S. Attorney General.
 During his tenure as Attorney General, he formed the Bureau of Investigation (now the FBI).

 Bonaparte was one of the founders and for a time the president, of the National Municipal League.
 He was also an activist for the voting rights of black residents of his native city of Baltimore.